Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements/isabelle-system-options.typ

 Isabelle has many options that can be set to adjust different aspects of the interactive sessions.
 For example, the option `editor_output_state` defines whether the current state should additionally be printed within the output panel.

 The options, including their default values, are generally defined within `etc/options` files scattered throughout the codebase.
-The user can overwrite these options by adding respective entries into a `$ISABELLE_HOME_USER/etc/preferences` file.
+Users can overwrite these options by adding respective entries into a `$ISABELLE_HOME_USER/etc/preferences` file.
 When using #jedit, the user will also find many of these options within #jedit's settings, as seen in @jedit-settings.
 These settings and the content of the `preferences` file are kept in sync @manual-jedit.

 #figure(
   image("/resources/jedit-settings.png", width: 80%),